The BrowserGym Ecosystem for Web Agent Research: Introduction

 The field of web agents has been particularly active in the last few years.
 Most recent works focus on evaluating the capabilities of state-of-the-art LLMs / VLMs at solving tasks of varying difficulty, which has led to an abundance of new web agent benchmarks \citep{webarena, visual-webarena, weblinx, workarena, web-voyager, workarena-plus-plus, assistant-bench, webcanvas}.
-Unfortunately, with this multitude of contributions also comes a multitude of diverging codes for evaluating web agents, which favors research silos with inconsistent practices and incompatible implementations.
+Unfortunately, with this multitude of contributions also comes a multitude of diverging codes for evaluating web agents, which yields research silos with inconsistent practices and incompatible implementations.
 This fragmentation is detrimental to the fair comparison of existing web agent implementations across benchmarks, which compounds the cumbersome process of installing diverse setups, adapting data formats, and manually incorporating agents into each separate benchmark.

-In this paper, we introduce the BrowserGym ecosystem\footnote{It is important to note that this work is meant to provide a research framework, not a consumer product.}, highlighted in \Cref{fig:bgym-agentlab-diagram}, which is meant to provide an open, easy-to-use, and extensible framework to accelerate the field of web agent research.
-It consists of BrowserGym, which provides the standard interface for web tasks and web agents, and AgentLab, which offers the tooling for building web agents and running large-scale experiments.
-In its philosophy, the BrowserGym ecosystem intends to address the three following use cases: a) the design of new web agents, and their straightforward evaluation on a wide range of existing benchmarks; b) the design of new benchmarks, and the straightforward evaluation of existing web agents on them; c) the comparison of different models (LLMs / VLMs) in their capacity to solve web agent tasks, by switching the backbone model in a state-of-the-art web agent implementation.
+In this paper, we introduce the BrowserGym ecosystem, highlighted in \Cref{fig:bgym-agentlab-diagram}, which is meant to provide an open, easy-to-use, and extensible framework to accelerate the field of web agent research.\footnote{It is important to note that this work is meant to provide a research framework, not a consumer product.} It consists of AgentLab, which offers the tooling for building web agents and running large-scale experiments, and a unified collection of web agent benchmarks exposed through BrowserGym \citep{workarena}, which provides the standard interface for web tasks and web agents.
+In its philosophy, the BrowserGym ecosystem intends to address the three following use cases: a)~the design of new web agents, and their straightforward evaluation on a wide range of existing benchmarks; b)~the design of new benchmarks, and the straightforward evaluation of existing web agents on them; c)~the comparison of different models (LLMs / VLMs) in their ability to solve web agent tasks, by switching the backbone model in a state-of-the-art web agent implementation.

 We summarize our contributions as follows:

 \begin{itemize}